larean/obsinfo/README.rst

     **instrument_components**, **response** and **filter** files.

-- ``_examples/scripts`` contains bash scripts to look at and manipulate these files using the Executables.
+- ``_examples/scripts`` contains bash scripts to look at and manipulate these files using the executables.
 Running these scripts is a good way to make sure your installation works, looking at the files they work on is a good way to start making your own information files.